animeshon/docs/docs/welcome.md

 Get Started with our GraphQL interfaces and start explore our [Detabesu](/docs/detabesu/introduction).

 [Ashen RestAPI](/docs/ashen/sdk/quickstarts)
-Integrate [Ashen](/docs/ashen/introduction)  's functionalities and service through Open RestAPI intefaces.
+Integrate [Ashen](/docs/ashen/introduction)'s functionalities and service through Open RestAPI intefaces.

 [OAuth 2.0](/docs/oauth2/introduction)
 Improve Autorization and Authentication in your Japanese Multimedia Content application using Animeshon's OAuth 2.0 APIs.
 One account to manage them all.